Learning to Segment Object Candidates via Recursive Neural Networks: Framework of Segmenting Object Proposals

 where

-Our approach randomly picks one pair of regions $\left(r_{i_{t'}},r_{j_{t'}}\right)$ according to the distribution ${Mult}\left(\rho\right)$, merges these two regions together, and then computes new merging scores between the resulting region and its neighbours.
+where $\rho_{i_t,j_t}$ indicates the probability that the $t$-th pair of regions can be selected.
+Our approach randomly draws one pair of regions $\left(r_{i_{t'}},r_{j_{t'}}\right)$ according to the probability distribution ${Mult}\left(\rho\right)$, merges these two regions together, and then computes new merging scores between the resulting region and its neighbours.
 The process is repeated until the whole image becomes one region.
 The general process is detailed in Algorithm \ref{alg:random_greedy}.
+As the candidate object proposals, we consider the bounding boxes that tightly enclose the segments throughout the hierarchy.
+Then the objectness scores, learned by the objectness scorer, are used to rank the candidate proposals and the ones with low scores are rejected to get a certain number of proposals.